Pinchot Trail System: South section

 Heading south from the trailhead parking lot at the corner of Bear Lake Road and Tannery Road, the trail passes through a system of meadows, and at 1.8 miles reaches the remains of a stone tower that was built in 1890 as a tribute to a local man who had died in a boating accident.
+Shortly thereafter, the trail skirts the northern and eastern edges of Spruce Swamp Natural Area.
 The trail crosses the unpaved Tannery Road at 3.3 miles and continues parallel to Sand Spring Creek.
 At 5.1 miles, the trail turns sharply off of its old route and onto a new segment that was built in 2018 to reach the popular Choke Creek Falls.
 The trail reaches that waterfall at 6.0 miles, then turns to the west and follows Choke Creek upstream until the 8.8 mile point.

 The trail then turns north and climbs moderately away from the Choke Creek watershed.
 At 10.7 miles it turns west onto another new segment that was built in 2018 to eliminate a long walk on Tannery Road.
 The trail eventually turns back to the north and follows the boundary between Pinchot State Forest and State Game Lands #91.
 At 12.9 miles the trail reaches the paved Bear Lake Road again.
 Here the hiker can continue onto the north section (see below), or if hiking only the south section, walk east along the road for 0.4 mile to return to the trailhead parking lot.

 An informational sign at the trailhead on Bear Lake Road.